-If no deal is reached on terms of the UK’s exit from the EU, no transitional phase will take place and negotiations on a new relationship will cease.
+If no deal is reached on the terms of the UK’s exit from the EU, there will be no transitional phase and no negotiations on a new relationship will take place for the foreseeable future.
 The UK will revert to ‘third country status’ with the EU, placing restrictions on processes ranging from trade to mobility of people.

 Will the UK and the EU reach a deal?

-The UK Government has negotiated a provisional ‘withdrawal agreement’ with the EU, setting out the terms of its exit, as well as a political declaration outlining their joint vision for a future relationship.
-These required ratification by both the UK and European Parliaments to take effect.
+The UK Government had negotiated a provisional ‘withdrawal agreement’ with the EU, setting out the terms of its exit, as well as a political declaration outlining their joint vision for a future relationship.

 Each answer below sets out what the screen sector should expect in both ‘deal’ and ‘no deal’ scenarios.

 What does Brexit mean for the Creative Europe programme?